tatianabio/1892769-kekstagram-simple-27/Readme.md

 4. Add a caption.
 This must contain only 20-120 symbols.

-5. Click on the _'Submit'_ to send your photo to a server.
+5. Click on the `Submit button` to send your photo to a server.